iCAS-Lab/TransformerAccelerator/README.md

-# Quantization Aware Training for BERT models
+# BERT models for EdgeTPU

 ## Private repo do not share outside of lab (for now)